JayNakum/OperatingSystemsProject/README.md

 ## How to setup?
 - Connect the app with your firebase.
 - Generate google cloud credentials for python algorithms.
-- Run algorithms on your PC or Google Colab.
+- Run jupyter notebooks of algorithms on your PC or Google Colab.
 - Use the application.

 ## Developed by PDEU CSE Students